kakapoot/bemeowne/README.md

 - **Reusability:** Broke down and encapsulated elements of the application into smaller Components for reusability and maintainability.
 Used mixins to reuse code functionality of fetching of data from API.
 - **Project Structure**: Predictable and organized file structure for the codebase for maintainability and scalability.

+*Extra Notes:*
-*Extra Notes: I initially wanted to implement a Favourites feature where users can "favourite" and "unfavourite" cats and the user would then be able to view all their currently favourited cats, but had to scrap it due to time constraints.
+- *I initially wanted to implement a Favourites feature where users can "favourite" and "unfavourite" cats and the user would then be able to view all their currently favourited cats, but had to scrap it due to time constraints.
 Since this was a small application, I had planned to use Vue's Reactivity API to maintain a simple global state to store the list of favourites.
 However for a larger-scale application, I would opt for a proper state management library or a database.*
+- *Ideally I would hide the API key but due to time constraints and the lack of a backend so I am just leaving it in for now :')*